What is a RICO Violation?

 A RICO violation occurs when an individual or entity engages in a pattern of racketeering activity as part of an ongoing criminal enterprise.
 Originally enacted under the Racketeer Influenced and Corrupt Organizations Act of 1970, this federal law was designed to combat organized crime by allowing prosecutors to charge both those who commit crimes and the leaders who order them.

 The RICO statute is very nuanced and there are hundreds of federal cases which examine the elements of the crime and how they are proven.
+Remember there is civil RICO where you get sued for huge sums of money and criminal RICO.

 Key Requirements for a RICO Charge